GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/isberg/bondmates.md

 ## Minor Harken Beyond the Blizzard

-## Blizzard Blocking the Path

 ### Kanosuke, the Loyal Samurai

 ??? note "Details"

     === "How to Acquire"

-        - Rewarded automatically at the end of [Recovery of Oni Treasure](../../../events/vendetta-on-the-island-of-the-wailing-oni/vendetta-on-the-island-of-the-wailing-oni).
+        - Rewarded automatically at the end of [Recovery of Oni Treasure](../../../../events/vendetta-on-the-island-of-the-wailing-oni/vendetta-on-the-island-of-the-wailing-oni).

     === "Skill - Bind Tolerance"